 When I look up at the stars, I like to imagine the thousands of alien worlds in orbit around them.

-Most are barren deserts, like Mars or Venus.
-Some have simple life in ponds and oceans, like alien algae.
-But a special few have life with knowledge.
-Through countless generations, like us, they have learned what the stars are and their potential for creating life.
+Most are likely barren deserts, like Mars or Venus.
+Some may have simple life in ponds and oceans, like alien algae.
+But maybe a special few have life with knowledge.
+Through countless generations, like us, perhaps they have learned what the stars are and their potential for creating life.

-I imagine there’s a creature on one of these alien worlds, looking up at its stars at the same time as I am.
+I imagine there’s a creature on one of these alien worlds, looking up at its own constellations at the same time as I am.

-We’d look to the Milky Way galaxy stretching across the sky, and consider every star it contains as another possibility for a creature like ourselves.
+I’d imaging that both of us look at the Milky Way galaxy stretching across the sky, and consider every star it contains as another possibility for a creature like ourselves.

 Beyond the galaxies is the next layer, the superclusters of galaxies, that are like the tides and currents of an impossibly enormous cosmic web of over 100 billion galaxies.